 - Brown Sugar

-How to Make It
+How to make it

 I enhance the rich flavor of the beef by adding Worcestershire sauce and beef broth, plus a touch of sweetness and tang from brown sugar and apple cider vinegar.
-Though initially soupy, simply continue cooking the beef mixture until all of the liquid has evaporated.
+Though initially soupy, simply continue cooking the meat mixture until all of the liquid has evaporated.
 The flavor will soak into the beef.

-What to serve with these sandwiches?
+What to Serve with Iowa Maid-Rites?

 Loose Meat Sandwich